billthefarmer/editor/README.md

 starting with a slash '/' will be saved in that exact path.
 Names without a starting slash will be saved relative to the main public folder, `/sdcard/`, or `/storage/emulated/0/`.

+### View markdown
+You will be prompted to choose a viewer for an html file containing the encoded markdown from the current open file.
+If the text contains no markdown the result will be the same text.

 ### Unsaved file
 If you touch the back or open button, and the current file has been